About Elisa Cook

 Several years later and with design courses completed, professional software in place, some great relationships with builders and suppliers established and over 100 beautiful kitchens designed, I can confidently call myself an independent kitchen designer.

 I want to provide people with the best possible experience, knowing that they have someone who can design their kitchen who will listen to them and work with them until the design is perfect.
 My design ethos is to maximise storage and counter space while ensuring a beautiful aesthetic and flow.
 I use 2D, 3D and HD computer modelling to help my clients visualise their dream kitchen.
 Achieving the perfect kitchen requires a great design coupled with an immaculate installation.
 I can either work directly with your builder to ensure this.
 Alternatively, you may prefer to use one of the excellent fitters I regularly work with.
 Either way, I will support you to ensure you get exactly the service you need to achieve the perfect kitchen.
 I can also give you advice about worktops, flooring and appliances.
 I have many reliable trade contacts who offer great service, quality products and competitive pricing.
+After many client enquiries over the years and in the midst of a global pandemic (timing is everything!), I added home offices and fitted wardrobes to my product offering.

 I am by no means a salesperson having previously worked in the not for profit sector for over 10 years, but I am a mum of two boys who is fortunate enough to have found her dream job and be able to work around her kids.
 I live in North London and cover the Greater London area.
 If you live outside of this area and would be interested in my services, please do still contact me to see if I can help you.